The Boston Tea Party (1915 film)

 The Boston Tea Party is a 1915 American silent historical film directed by Eugene Nowland.
-The film is an extended remake of the 1908 film of the same name, also from Edison Studios, and depticts the events of the December 16, 1773, Boston Tea Party.
+The film is an extended remake of the 1908 film of the same name, also from Edison Studios, and depicts the events of the December 16, 1773, Boston Tea Party.

 Plot

 Described by Edison as "an adaptation of the memorable historical incident of Colonial times", the plot synopsis was: